 One video per entry lasting no more than 2 minutes (120 seconds) in length.
 It can be shorter than 2 minutes in length.
 It can consist of moving footage alone, images shot as time-lapse sequences or a combination of stills and video imagery.

 This category is open to all photographers of any age.

 You can enter this category as many times as you want to.

 Do I need to shoot new material to be able to enter this category?

 No!
 We have always allowed entrants to submit images from their archives – i.e. contemporary photography shot in recent years – and have always said that ‘travel starts when you leave your home’ and never has this been more important than in a time of global pandemic.
 Entries close on 12th October, so, depending on when travel restrictions are lifted, there may also be time for you to shoot new material before the closing date.
 But we want to stress that, in these extraordinary times, entrants should not make unnecessary journeys or break any lockdown that may be in force in their country of residence in order to take photographs to submit, and archive images are always welcome in TPOTY.

-The winner of this category receives a cash prize (to be confirmed shortly).
+The winner of this category receives a £250 cash prize.